0 Comment

 Changing Role of HR in the Post-COVID-19 Workplace

-Over the last decade or so, the role of HR is getting more and more aligned with the business goals of organizations.
-The COVID-19 Pandemic is likely to have a deep impact on how organizations work, This, in turn will lead to the changing role of HR in the post-COVID-19 workplace.
+Over the last decade, HR’s role has increasingly aligned with organizations’ business goals.
+The COVID-19 Pandemic will likely profoundly impact how organizations operate, leading to a changing role for HR in the post-COVID-19 workplace.

 COVID-19 Resources for HR Management